 As a student, Mr. Friis Johansson's career is flourishing.
 He embarks on several Scandinavian tours and, along with Jakob Koranyi, records a CD that is later crowned album of the year by magazine MusicWeb International.
 He is discovered by Swedish Radio who makes him their artist in residence and embarks on a tour of Europe with clarinetist Emil Jonason, performing concerts in, among others venues, the Musikverein and the Concertgebouw.

 But in the summer of 2012, disaster strikes.
 Peter’s career is devastated by an injury in a finger and suddenly everything is different.
 For a year he performs concerts with nine functioning fingers and when the injury is finally fully healed, we meet a changed artist and person.
 Peter makes his international comeback at the 'Alaska International Piano-e-Competition 2014'.
 The competition is a triumphant success for Peter who wins the first prize, gold medal and takes his first step in his US career.

-In the summer of 2016, Mr. Friis Johansson founded Ytterjärna Piano Academy which he in 2017, together with cellist Jakob Koranyi, developed into Järna Festival Academy.
-Since 2015, he teaches at the Academy of Music in Västerås and gives lectures in the history of ideas and rhetorics organized by the Academy of Music in Ingesund.
-He regularly gives master classes at other high profile music conservatories in Sweden and abroad.
+Peter is also active as an entrepreneur and as a teacher.
+In the summer of 2017 he, together with cellist Jakob Koranyi, founded the Järna Festival Academy.
+During 2015-2020, he taught at the Academy of Music in Västerås and has previously given lectures in the history of ideas and rhetoric organized by the Academy of Music in Ingesund.
+He regularly gives master classes at music conservatories in Sweden and abroad.